TejkumarKempaiah/Postman-Tests/README.md

 # Postman-Tests
-This repo consists of all collections(in .son format) for CI purpose.
+This repo consists of all collections(in .json format) for CI purpose.